Docomate-ai/.github/profile/README.md

 - I also faced a breakthrough moment while designing the scraping logic.
 Initially, I tried directly feeding code into the LLM, but it wasn’t scalable.
 The idea to build a custom repo scraper that parses file structure and contents with metadata into a vectorized knowledge base allowed me to scale the application to larger projects.

-- Another breakthrough came when I decided to use BackBlaze B2 for storing generated READMEs instead of a traditional database or S3 bucket.
-This provided an efficient, cost-effective, and scalable way to store and serve large markdown files.

 ---

 ## 🛠️ Tech Stack